 Interim Approval is issued when a training organization seeks to deliver an IALA model course for the first time.
 The interim approval is valid for the first presentation of the course to enable a full approval audit to be undertaken by a competent authority.

-Model course – [refers to an IALA course.
-Incorporate ideas from China MSA]
+Model course – IALA Model Courses are training documents which define the level of training and knowledge needed to reach levels of competence defined by IALA.

 Quality Standards - ……..